nipomensis/justinluong.com/menu/contact.md

 ORC-ID = [0000-0003-2118-4788](https://orcid.org/0000-0003-2118-4788)

-If you are interested in hearing more about any of my research, or think that you may want to collaborate on a future or current project do not hesitate to contact me ([justin.luong@humboldt.edu](mailto:justin.luong@humboldt.edu)).
-The Lab will not be accepting any new graduate students until Spring 2026.
+If you are interested in hearing more about any of my research, or think that you may want to collaborate on a future or current project do not hesitate to contact me ([justinluong@berkeley.edu](mailto:justinluong@berkeley.edu)).
+I am not accepting any new graduate students until Fall 2027.
 Dr. Luong invites potential postdoctoral scholars to develop and submit USDA or NSF fellowships to collaborate on current research interests.

 [Google Scholar](https://scholar.google.com/citations?user=YSOJb-wAAAAJ&hl=en)